Sligo Rovers F.C.: 2006–2011: Return to the Premier Division and cup successes

-The 2011 season was also a huge success for the club.
-Paul Cook guided Rovers to second place in the Airtricity League, with a record number of points and record number of goals scored.
+The 2011 season was also successful as Paul Cook guided Rovers to second place in the Airtricity League, with a record number of points and record number of goals scored.
 15 of these came in two games against Galway United, 8–0 away and 7–1 at home.
-Despite the club going out of the Europa League to Ukrainians Vorskla Poltava, Rovers reached the semi-finals of the EA Sports Cup, and made it to the final of the FAI Ford Cup for a third successive season, this time against Shelbourne.
+Despite the club going out of the Europa League to the Ukrainian side Vorskla Poltava, Rovers reached the semi-finals of the EA Sports Cup, and made it to the final of the FAI Ford Cup for a third successive season, this time against Shelbourne.
 Paul Cook's efforts saw him linked to the vacant position at SPL side St Johnstone, but failed to agree terms with them.
 After John Coleman was appointed Rochdale manager, Accrington Stanley were granted permission to speak to Cook but talks broke down.
-However, 2 days later Rovers and Accrington agreed compensation for Cook and on 13 February 2012 Cook was appointed manager two weeks before the Airtricity League began.
+However, two days later Sligo Rovers and Accrington agreed compensation for Cook and on 13 February 2012 Cook was appointed manager two weeks before the Airtricity League began.